incoresemi/river_core/docs/source/developer.rst

 Plugin API
 ^^^^^^^^^^
-This topic will explain some of the APIs defined for integrating different plugins into RiVer Core.
+This topic will explain some of the APIs defined for integrating different plugins into RIVER CORE.

 Generator Plugins
 """""""""""""""""

-- The generator plugin needs to have 3 different APIs that will be accessed by RiVer Core.
+- The generator plugin needs to have 3 different APIs that will be accessed by RIVER CORE.

   The activities of the plugins are divided into the below 3 categories.